thach1ef/Application-Bot/README.md

 Lastly, at this time, make sure the bot is only able to access your applications trigger channel.
 It's currently looking for a webhook message and if it is reading other channels it may inadvertently intercept a non application.

-Step 8 : Starting the bot - If you run start.bat this will run the proper code to get your bot online.
-You should then see the bot come online in your applications channel if you did the rest of the setup properly.
+Step 8 : Starting the bot - At this time you need to simply go into your bots directory.
+Open up a powershell prompt to that directory and then type

+node main.js

+At that point the bot should start up and youll see a ready message in your console window.

 Note - as this bot is in very limited usage right now you must run this on your own PC/server etc. It is not like many of the mainstream bots out there that are hosted elsewhere.
 If the need does arise, I will work on getting that setup as well.